Categories

 Largest fish species: A beluga or European sturgeon (Huso huso) captured in 1922 in the Volga Estuary.
 It is not a record-breaker, but probably at 7 meters (23 feet), one of the largest European sturgeons ever caught.

-The beluga or European sturgeon (Huso huso) is a large predator that feeds mostly on fish, also rarely consuming waterfowl and seal pups.
+The beluga or European sturgeon (Huso huso) is a large predator that feeds mostly on fish, and it also rarely consumes waterfowl and seal pups.
 It is a species of anadromous fish (the fish migrate from the sea up into freshwater to spawn; examples are salmon and striped bass – Greek: ἀνά ana, “up” and δρόμος dromos, “course”) in the sturgeon family (Acipenseridae) of order Acipenseriformes.
 It is found primarily in the Caspian and Black Sea basins, and occasionally in the Adriatic Sea.

 The largest accepted record is of a female taken in 1827 in the Volga estuary at 1,571 kg (3,463 lb) and 7.2 m (23 feet 8 in, see notes 1).
 Several other records of aged sturgeon exceed 5 m (16 ft).
 These great sizes mark the beluga as the largest freshwater fish in the world.